iberianpig/fusuma-plugin-remap/README.md

   SPACE: BTN_LEFT
 ```

+## Emergency stop keybind for virtual keyboard

+This is a special keybind for emergency stop.
+If you press following keybind, physical keyboard will be ungrabbed and Fusuma process will be terminated.

+<kbd>RIGHTCTRL</kbd> → <kbd>LEFTCTRL</kbd>

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/iberianpig/fusuma-plugin-remap.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.